top of page

-Individual & Couple
+• Individual & Couple Psychotherapy

-Mental health consultation and training
+• Mental Health and Grief-related education, training

-Modalities in therapy
+My modalities in therapy

 I utilise evidence-based approaches such as Emotion-Focused Therapy (EFT), EFT for couples, Cognitive Behavioural Therapy (including Prolonged Exposure Therapy and Exposure and Response Prevention), Acceptance and Commitment Therapy, Dialectical Behaviour Therapy and Mindfulness in my therapy work.

-Areas of interest
+My areas of interest

 In my career as a Clinical Psychologist, I have dealt primarily with adolescents and adults experiencing interpersonal and relational concerns, stress and anger management difficulties, grief and loss, trauma and abuse, mood disturbances, anxiety, obsessive-compulsive disorder, and personality disorders.

-As I navigate my multiple roles as a parent to my young children, an adult child to elderly parents, and as a spouse, I have since developed more interest in the area of intergenerational (developmental) trauma, attachment styles, caregiver's burnout, and more recently, understanding and working with couple's dynamics and interactions.
-I cannot say I have perfected them though I have been equipping myself with knowledge from related conferences and trainings and applying what I learnt from the field.
-I am an advocate for “practice makes progress” and feel that we are all “works in progress” in this journey of life/therapy.
-I will be glad to apply the relevant knowledge base in my therapeutic journey with clients I get the honour of working with.
+As I navigate multiple roles as a parent to my school-going children, an adult child to elderly parents, and as a spouse, I have since developed interest and embarked on further learning in the areas of intergenerational (developmental) trauma, attachment styles, caregiver's burnout, and understanding and working with couple's dynamics and interactions.

 What to expect for your first session?